TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.manage/problemscoping-manage-deletevm.md

                             "text": "Has another operation running, which is pending completion" },
                         {
-                            "value": "Someone accidently broke/deleted the lease on VHD", "text": "Someone accidently broke/deleted the lease on VHD" },
+                            "value": "Someone accidentaly broke/deleted the lease on VHD", "text": "Someone accidentaly broke/deleted the lease on VHD" },
                         {
                             "value": "Is in middle of migration between resource groups or subscriptions",